Staley leads South Carolina over UConn for second NCAA title - NewsBreak

 With Staley calling the shots in a Louis Vuitton letterman jacket, South Carolina took UConn to school on the boards and capped a wire-to-wire run as the No. 1 team in the country in The Associated Press poll.
 The Gamecocks also won the championship in 2017 with A’ja Wilson leading the way.

-“We knew tonight that if we didn’t hold our own on the boards, that it was going to be a really bad night for us,," Auriemma said.
-“And that’s exactly what happened.”

-They also clamped down on star Paige Bueckers and the Huskies on defense, just like they did all season long.

 “They deserved it 100%,” Auriemma said.
-“They were the best team all year."
+“They were the best team all year.
+The first five minutes, I thought they came out and set the tone then and there for how the game was going to be played.”

 It was South Carolina’s night from the start.
 The Gamecocks (35-2) jumped to an 11-2 lead, grabbing nearly every rebound on both ends of the floor.
 They led to 22-8 after one quarter much to the delight of their fans, who made the trip to Minneapolis to be part of the sellout crowd.